TheBuccaneer/Roulette-Uebungsprogramm/README.md

-# Roulette-practice programm in HTML
+# Roulette-practice program in HTML